heckj/SceneKitDebugTools/README.md

 # SceneKitDebugTools

-A collection of tools and views to provide the details to understand what I've done wrong in SceneKit.
+A collection of SwiftUI views to provide detail views about Nodes and their properties, displayed alongside or indepedently of a SceneKit scene.